 St. John’s Wort comes in many forms, including capsules, drops, lotions, and tablets.
 All St. John Wort products should contain at a minimum 0.3% hypericin, the major medicinal constituent, or 3-5% hyperforin in St. John’s Wort.
 As with any supplement or medication, it can take around 4-6 weeks to have any noticeable effects.

-If you’re experiencing symptoms of mild to moderate depression, St. John’s Wort could be a good alternative to prescribed or synthetic antidepressant medication, considering it’s natural origin and fewer known side effects.
-Before you self-diagnose or medicate, however, it is important to consult a physician.
+If you’re experiencing symptoms of mild to moderate depression, St. John’s Wort could be a good alternative to prescribed or synthetic antidepressant medication.
+Considering St. Johns Wort has a natural origin and fewer known side effects, St. John's Wort could help improve your overall mood state.
+Before you self-diagnose and use alternative methods of treatment, it is important to consult a physician.

 - Butterweck V. Mechanism of action of St John's wort in depression : what is known?.
 CNS Drugs.
 2003;17(8):539-62.